 Fish: try twice a week

 If you eat fish, try to have 2 portions a week.
-At least 1 portion should be oily fish like tuna, sardines or salmon.
+At least 1 portion should be oily fish like sardines, salmon or mackerel.

 Dairy: keep it light and low